ARCHER2-HPC/archer2-website/_courses/260817-hpc-carpentry.md

 Room JA 326, John Anderson building, University of Strathclyde

 This course will not be streamed online and a recording will not be made.

-This course is being run as part of the [University of Edinburgh HPC in Focus events](https://digitalresearchservices.ed.ac.uk/training/hpc-in-focus)

 #### Target Audience: